Arbor-wellness: Tipu Psyllids

 It is best to proactively treat Tipu trees during the winter or early spring to prevent these insects from establishing, but there are measures that can be taken during the spring and summer if an infestation is discovered.

 Your Arborwell arborist can provide a program to identify and if needed treat your Tipu trees.
-Fill out the form below to contact us and set up an inspection!
+Contact us today to set up an inspection!